shannonwells/RFCs/delegation.md

 I have edited it for the purposes of this technical interview.
 I selected this particular Design Document because it most closely fits the prompt.
 This was a 1-3 month project on which I was lead and there were several of us working on the MSA pallet implementing these features.
 I wrote much of the original content of this document which edited further as the features evolved.
 Please also note the format of this Design Document was taken directly from examples from when I worked on the Filecoin project.

-You may see our [Design Documents in the Frequency repository](https://github.com/frequency-chain/frequency/tree/main/designdocs).
-For a more recent example, please see the [Provider Boost Implementation](https://github.com/frequency-chain/frequency/blob/feat/capacity-staking-rewards-impl/designdocs/provider_boosting_implementation.md) Design Document which I also wrote (both the implementation and [Economic Model docs](https://github.com/frequency-chain/frequency/blob/feat/capacity-staking-rewards-impl/designdocs/provider_boosting_economic_model.md)).
-However I did not select these, because I am the only person doing the implementation and it has been longer than a 3 month project.

 # Delegations

-This document describes provable, revocable, permissioned delegation of specific actions to support the Decentralized Social Network Protocol (DSNP) on the Frequency Polkadot Parachain, referred to from now on as DSNP/Frequency (DSNP over Frequency).
+This document describes provable, revocable, permissioned delegation of specific actions to support the [Decentralized Social Network Protocol (DSNP)](https://spec.dsnp.org) on the Frequency Polkadot Parachain, referred to from now on as [DSNP/Frequency (DSNP over Frequency)](https://spec.dsnp.org/Frequency/Overview.html).
-These actions are largely related to DSNP Id creation, DSNP Profile management, and DSNP Message announcements by the owner of the DSNP Id.
+These actions are largely related to DSNP Id creation, DSNP Profile management, DSNP (Social) Graph, and DSNP Message announcements by the owner of the DSNP Id.

-On the Frequency chain, a DSNP Id is mapped to a Message Source Account, or MSA Id, which is controlled using cryptographic signatures with a Polkadot `AccountId` keypair.
+On the Frequency chain, a DSNP Id is mapped to a Message Source Account, or MSA Id, which is controlled using cryptographic signatures via a Polkadot `AccountId` keypair.
-This control can be purely wallet-based so it does not require a token balance to exist on chain.
+This control can be purely wallet-based, so it does not require a token balance to exist on chain.
-Non-token control of delegation actions uses cryptographic signatures of a payload, which proves authorization by both parties.
+Non-token control of delegation actions uses cryptographic signatures of a payload, which is validated during the delegation transaction to prove authorization by both parties.
+A failure to validate causes the transaction to fail.

 The authorized actions occur on the Frequency chain and are performed by one or more Providers on the DNSP Id holder's behalf.
 A Provider is a type of MSA Id holder who has registered as a Provider on the Frequency chain and has been authorized by Frequency's chain governance process.